buddyeorl/portfolio/README.md

 ## Setup

-To create your own portfolio with your own projects and information, you need to modify the setup file
+To create your own portfolio with your own projects and information, you need to modify the setup file  /setup/ProjectData.js and follow the instructions below.

 ## Custom Components
 if you want to showcase custom components, you can import them at the top of the `ProjectData.js`,